emptymalei/StatisticalPhysics/vocabulary/transforms.rst

 .. math::
    T\mathrm dS \to S \mathrm d T.

 The point is that :math:`S(T)` is a function of :math:`T`.
 However, if we know the blue area, we can find out the orange area.
 This means that the two functions :math:`A(T)` and :math:`U(S)` are somewhat like a pair.
-Choosing one of them for a specific calculation is a choice of freedom but we carry all the information in either one.
+Choosing one of them for a specific calculation is a choice of freedom but we carry all the information in either one once the relation between :math:`T` and :math:`S` is know.

-The above example we use is not the exact Legendre transform.
-The mathematical form is a little bit tedious but we will illustrate it using an example.
-For a function :math:`U(T, S)`, we find its differential as
+The above example sheds light on Legendre transform.
+The mathematical form is a little bit tricky so we will illustrate it using an example.
+For a function :math:`U(T, X)`, we find its differential as

 .. math::
     \mathrm d U(T, X) = \frac{\partial U}{\partial T} \mathrm d T + \frac{\partial U}{\partial X} \mathrm d X.